 This early Vox advert comes from the August 1963 issue of Beat Monthly (later renamed Beat Instrumental), and shows the new Phantom (it first appeared the previous year) and the Foundation bass amp.

 Vox Phantom - Vox Guitars

 This advertisement comes from a book: the Shadows modern electric guitar tutor.
-The Shadows were a very well known British band, and guitarist Hank Marvin invented the Tremolo (you can see his sign...
+The Shadows were a very well known British band, and guitarist Hank Marvin designed the Tremolo (you can see his sign...

 Vox Phantom - Vox amplification

-This advertisement comes from a book: the Shadows modern electric guitar tutor.
-This Vox advertisement for the AC10, AC15 and AC30 also features a nice early Vox Phantom guitar with the chrome cov...
+This advertisement comes from a book: the Shadows modern electric guitar tutor, and is for a number of smaller Vox tube amplifiers, the AC10, AC15 and AC30.

 Vox AC 30 - Vox Go the Beatles

 Vox advertisement placed by JMI in the UK in late 1963.
 With the Beatles becoming evermore popular throughout 1963, Vox were right with them.
 Beatles manager, Brian Epstein, had made a deal with Vo...

 Vox AC 30 - Sounds Like Vox

 November 1963 British advertisement for the newly upgraded Phantom six string guitar, AC-30 and Foundation bass amps, and the Vox Continental organ.